Gabimaru88/odin-recipes/README.md

-This is my first "The Odin Project" project , i will demonstrate my HTML skills.
+This is my first "The Odin Project" project , i will demonstrate my basic HTML skills.